gollum/gollum/README.md

     [[モルドール]] -> モルドール.ext

-## ABSOLUTE VS. RELATIVE PATHS
+## ABSOLUTE VS. RELATIVE VS. EXTERNAL PATH

-For Gollum tags that operate on static files (images, PDFs, etc), the paths may be referenced as either relative or absolute.
+For Gollum tags that operate on static files (images, PDFs, etc), the paths may be referenced as either relative, absolute, or external.
 Relative paths point to a static file relative to the page file within the directory structure of the Gollum repo (even though after conversion, all page files appear to be top level).
 These paths are NOT prefixed with a slash.
+For
-For example:
+example:

     gollum.pdf
     docs/diagram.png